Mosquito Abatement Program

 If you have questions regarding these services or would like to report areas of severe biting, please contact the Mosquito Hotline at 1-800-942-2555.

-2014 Spraying: Clarke Environmental conducted the fourth community-wide mosquito spraying during the overnight hours of Wednesday, September 3rd into Thursday, September 4th.
+2015 Spraying: Clarke Environmental conducted the second community-wide mosquito spraying during the overnight hours of Tuesday, July 14th into Wednesday, July 15th.
 Additional spray dates will be posted at a later date.

 Goals and Objectives

 - To prevent new breeding sites so you can fully use and enjoy your backyard and other municipal recreational facilities